Crime & conflict

 Share

 The decision follows the expiration of a 60-day exemption, initially granted by the Biden administration in January, which allowed certain energy transactions involving sanctioned Russian banks.
-As of Wednesday, that waiver has lapsed, barring banks like Vnesheconombank, Sberbank, VTB Bank, Alfa-Bank, and others from using American payment systems for major energy .
-This shift tightens the noose around Russia’s ability to sell its oil and gas abroad, a cornerstone of its economy.
+As of Wednesday, that waiver has lapsed, barring banks like Vnesheconombank, Sberbank, VTB Bank, Alfa-Bank, and others from using American payment systems for major energy deals.
+This shift effectively tightens the noose around Russia’s ability to sell its oil and gas abroad, a cornerstone of its economy.

 The impact could be significant.
 By limiting Russia’s access to these financial channels, the Trump administration is making it tougher for other nations to purchase Russian oil, potentially shrinking its global supply.
 Analysts predict this could drive oil prices up by as much as $5 per barrel—a sharp increase following a period of relatively low prices.
-For consumers worldwide, this might translate to fuel costs, adding another layer of complexity to an already volatile market.
+For consumers worldwide, this might translate to higher fuel costs, adding another layer of complexity to an already volatile market.

-As Trump doubles down on this strategy, the watches a high-stakes gamble unfold—one that could reshape energy markets, test Russia’s resilience, and influence the path to peace in Eastern Europe.
+As Trump doubles down on this strategy, the world watches a high-stakes gamble unfold—one that could reshape energy markets, test Russia’s resilience, and influence the path to peace in Eastern Europe.

 Share